 Steps to Complete for Loan Disbursement

-May 16, 2017 - last day for Spring 2017 Federal Loan Processing.
+May 16, 2017 - was the last day for Spring 2017 Federal Loan Processing.
 If you have questions, email me directly - firstname.lastname@example.org

 New students or first-time borrowers

 You must complete all three steps for your loan to disburse:

 - Log on to MU Online to accept your loans.

 - Sign in at https://studentloans.gov and complete the Direct Loan Master Promissory note.